A lot of people ask me about how to remember concepts.

 Thanks for your message and for entrusting me to answer your question.

-First off, you might want to watch what is probably my most popular video on the topic addresses concept memorization.
+First off, you might want to watch what are probably my most popular video on the topic addresses concept memorization.
+First the 2021 update:

-The thing to go for is what I call the “rhizomatic” effect.
+Ultimately, I suggest you go for what I call the “rhizomatic” effect.
 We often use the term “building knowledge,” which assumes that it’s a bottom up process.

 That’s what multiple Memory Palaces will do for you.
 And the more strategically designed they are, the better for creating these kinds of connections.